singere20/mgt4250spring2024/README.md

 - Implement more clear and concise targeting objectives with improved customization efforts
 - Increased operational efficiency
-- DoorDash: “we can run an experiment and actually quantify the true impact that it had on the business… from a new carousel on the home page to our release of the pickup map in the DoorDash app.”1
+- DoorDash: “we can run an experiment and actually quantify the true impact that it had on the business… from a new carousel on the home page to our release of the pickup map in the DoorDash app.”[^1]

+[^1]:Mark Maurer “How Doordash Uses Analytics and Forecasting amid Economic Uncertainty.”
+(Wall Street Journal, Dow Jones & Company Inc., 2023)

 ## Data Description & Upload
 We chose to use a dataset from an online food ordering platform.
-The data was obtained in a csv format from the website Kaggle, and can be downloaded by clicking here.
+The data was obtained in a csv format from the website Kaggle, and can be downloaded by clicking [here](https://www.kaggle.com/datasets/sudarshan24byte/online-food-dataset).
+### Variable Explanation
-The columns that will be used in visualizations are age, family size, occupation, and feedback.
-Age is a continuous variable that represents the age in years of the customer.
+- Age: Continuous variable that represents the age in years of the customer
-Family size is a continuous variable that represents the number of individuals in the customer’s family.
-Occupation is a string and labels the occupation of the customer as either student, employed, housewife or self-employed.
-Finally, feedback is a binary variable representing types of feedback with values of either positive or negative.
+- Family size: Continuous variable that represents the number of individuals in the customer’s family.
+- Occupation: String variable based on the occupation of the customer (student, employed, housewife or self-employed).
+- Feedback: Binary variable representing types of feedback with values of either positive or negative.

 ## Interpreting Visualizations
 <img width="601" alt="Screen Shot 2024-05-02 at 5 56 37 PM" src="https://github.com/singere20/mgt4250spring2024/assets/55157734/d2f188e9-0c82-4ae1-8d60-a083db113841">